-Jessica’s work for the Downton Abbey books means she has researched in-depth the social history of the early 20th century, particularly the changes that women were experiencing, as well as looking at the correlation between the great leaps in technology that were happening then and how similar it feels today.
+Jessica’s work for the Downton Abbey books means she has done in-depth research into the social history of the early 20th century, particularly the changes that women were experiencing then, as well as looking at the correlation between the great leaps in technology that were happening then and how similar it feels today.

 THE DEVIL YOU KNOW: LOOKING OUT FOR THE PYSCHO IN YOUR LIFE